-When you are not recording an exercise, the screen locks and dims after one minute of inactivity.
+When you are not recording an exercise, the screen becomes inactive and dims after one minute of inactivity.
 To activate the screen, press any button.

 The screen also goes to sleep (blank) after a period of inactivity.
 Any movement turns the screen on again.
+See 3.2.
+Automatic backlight for information on the screen behavior.